Particular/docs.particular.net/persistence/sql/outbox_modes_sqlpersistence_[6,).partial.md

 The `TransactionScope` mode is most useful in legacy scenarios e.g. when migrating from MSMQ transport to a messaging infrastructure that does not support MS DTC.
 In order to maintain consistency the outbox has to be used in place of distributed transport-database transactions.
 If the legacy database cannot be modified to add the outbox table, the only option is to place the outbox table in a separate database and use distributed transactions between the databases.

-When necessary, the transaction isolation level can also be adjusted.
-This should be only done if the business logic that is executed by the handler within the outbox transaction requires higher isolation level to guarantee correctness (e.g. `RepeatableRead` or `Serializable`).
+When necessary, the outbox transaction isolation level can also be adjusted.
+The change affects all data access done within this transaction.
+This should be only done if the business logic that is executed by the handler within the outbox transaction requires higher than default (`Read Committed`) isolation level to guarantee correctness (e.g. `Repeatable Read` or `Serializable`).
 Adjusting the isolation level is also possible when not using `TransactionScope` mode:

 snippet: SqlPersistenceOutboxIsolationLevel